Ika1009/WeatherOnTheGogh/README.md

-# Weather Gogh 🎨🌦️
+# Weather On The Gogh 🎨🌦️

-**Weather Gogh** is a unique weather app that pairs current weather conditions with a Van Gogh painting, capturing the atmosphere of the day with Vincent Van Gogh's iconic masterpieces.
+**Weather On The Gogh** is a unique weather app that pairs current weather conditions with a Van Gogh painting, capturing the atmosphere of the day with Vincent Van Gogh's iconic masterpieces.
 Built with plain JavaScript, Tailwind CSS, HTML, and a wide variety of Van Gogh paintings!

 ## Features 🌟